michellesyoon/programming-languages-1/lecture-by-lecture.md

 ### What we (will) have learned

-I wrote the following in order that students can self-check whether they achieved the learning outcomes, but you can also read them first to get a sense of where we are going.
+I wrote the following in order to clarify the high-level learning outcomes.

 What we have learned in [Part 0](what-we-have-learned-0.md) and [Part 1](what-we-have-learned-1.md) and [Part 2](what-we-have-learned-2.md) and [Part 3](what-we-have-learned-3.md) and [Part 4](what-we-have-learned-4.md) and [Part 5](what-we-have-learned-5.md) and [Part 6](what-we-have-learned-6.md).